“Give to Everyone Who Asks”

-But the instruction to “give to every man that asks” does not mean to give the person asking everything he asks for, nor does it require one to give something every time he is asked.
-A Christian is not obliged to give indiscriminately, regardless of the need.
+But the instruction to share does not mean to grant the person asking everything he asks for, nor does it require one to share something every time he is asked.
+A Christian is not obliged to share indiscriminately, regardless of the need.
 The giver must take into consideration the truthfulness of the need that is presented to him and he should make sure that in giving he is not cultivating a spirit of dependency and laziness by those that ask.

 The Bible clearly teaches that “The one who is unwilling to work shall not eat” (2 Thessalonians 3:10).
-Adam was told “in the sweat of thy face shalt thou eat bread” (Gen. 3:19).
-The Savior Himself, worked as “the carpenter,” set for us a worthy example to follow (Mark 6:3).
-Every person should work so that, in addition to supporting himself, he is able to help the needy (Eph.
-4:28).
+Adam was told “in the sweat of thy face shalt thou eat bread” (Genesis 3:19).
+The Savior Himself, worked as “the carpenter,” thus, setting for us a worthy example to follow (Mark 6:3).
+Every person should work so that, in addition to supporting himself, he is able to help the needy (Ephesians 4:28).

-The stress here is on the necessity of the Christian to have a generous heart that is ready to give.
+The stress in Luke 6:30 is on the necessity of the Christian to have a generous heart that is ready to give.
 He will not withhold his resources when he has the capacity to assist others.
-He will be will be willing to cooperate with others rather than to reject them.
-In doing so he will be following Jesus’ example who left heaven to come suffer and die to save humanity (John 6:38).
+He will be willing to cooperate with others rather than reject them.
+In doing so, he will be following Jesus’ example who left heaven to come suffer and die to save humanity (John 6:38; John 15:13).